 - Read our guide to the NHS and caring for a disabled child - England [PDF].

 - Visit Action for Medical Accidents (AVMA).
 AVMA provide free independent advice and support to people affected by medical accidents.

 - Visit Citizens Advice for information on complaints and clinical negligence.

-Contact a Family cannot make legal recommendations and you must choose the right solicitor for you.
+Contact cannot recommend a particular solicitor and you must choose the right solicitor for you.